AGUENAOU-AYOUB/Price-Pilot/README.md

    - Necklaces: tag with `nckl` or use a product type containing “necklace” or “collier”.
    - Rings: tag with `rng` or a product type containing “ring” or “bague”.
-   - Hand chains: tag with `hand`/`handchain` or a product type containing “hand chain”.
+   - Hand chains: tag with `hchn` or a product type containing “hand chain”.
    - Sets: tag with `set`/`ensemble` or a product type containing “set” or “ensemble”.